2021 NASCAR All-Star Race: Television

 Fox Sports was the television broadcaster of the race in the United States.
 Lap-by-lap announcer, Mike Joy, Jeff Gordon and Clint Bowyer called the race from the broadcast booth.
 Jamie Little, Regan Smith and Vince Welch handled pit road for the television side.
 Larry McReynolds provided insight from the Fox Sports studio in Charlotte.
 This was also Fox Sports' last Cup race for their portion of the 2021 season as NBC Sports takes over NASCAR broadcasts for the rest of the season.

 Radio

 Motor Racing Network (MRN) continued their longstanding relationship with Speedway Motorsports to broadcast the race on radio.
 The lead announcers for the race's broadcast were Alex Hayden and Jeff Striegle.
 The network also implemented two announcers on each side of the track: Dave Moody in turns 1 and 2 and Mike Bagley in turns 3 and 4.
 Steve Post and Kim Coon were the network's pit lane reporters.
-The network's broadcast was also be simulcast on Sirius XM NASCAR Radio.
+The network's broadcast was also simulcast on Sirius XM NASCAR Radio.